-Find out how to create a media kit that helps you stand out, save time, and prove you’re the real deal.
+Read on to learn how to create a media kit that helps you stand out, saves you time, and proves you’re the real deal.

 In short, it’s your chance to make a memorable first impression and stand out to potential brand partners.